topocount/st/README.md

 - reset zoom with ctrl+shift+ =
 - insert arbitrary Unicode character with ctrl+shift+u
 - synchronized rendering support
+- fallback fonts
+- spawn a new terminal in the same directory with ctrl+shift+return

 ## Third-Party Dependencies